How to Properly Sanitize Office Desks and Shared Workspaces

 This not only reduces health risks but also enhances employee safety and overall workplace hygiene.

-Effective sanitation requires a combination of manual cleaning, disinfection techniques, advanced technology, and employee participation in maintaining personal hygiene.
+Effective sanitation requires a combination of manual cleaning, sanitization techniques, advanced technology, and employee participation in maintaining personal hygiene.

 Pre-Cleaning Preparation